 On the floor of the emergency room and on a chair in chemo, I sat with my husband.
 When he slept, I worked on Ember Dragon Daughter.
 By the time that year was over, I had hired a cover designer, editor, and completed five drafts of the novel and worked with beta readers.
-By the time it was published July 19, 2019, I believe I had went through eight total drafts.
+It was published July 19, 2019.

-I had less time than ever and more fear than ever before.
-Trying to keep my family afloat while also keeping my job and writing a book was the hardest thing I've every done.
+I had less time and more fear than ever before.
+Trying to keep my family afloat while also keeping my job and writing a book was the hardest thing I'd every done.